 My focus remained the same: to build a successful marketing business.
 However, my approach changed.

 Whatever line of work you are in, there are massive gains to be made by embracing a focused, agile approach to the development of your business.

-It’s also worth remembering that the world is changing at an ever increasing pace.
-An agile and focused approach may be an essential component in 2020 and beyond.
+It’s also worth remembering that the world is changing at an ever increasing pace, accelerated by the pandemic.
+An agile and focused approach is now absolutely essential.
 Not just to thrive, but to survive.